Could Dark Energy be a Manifestation of Gravity?: Model Description

 \section{Model Description}

-It seems reasonable to assume that at $t\approx 0$ the Universe had, at least, two degrees of freedom: translational, associated with the expansion and collapse (or infall) in the ${\bf \hat e}_r$-direction and rotational, associated with cosmic rotation in the ${\bf \hat e}_\phi$-direction, where ${\bf \hat e}_r$ and ${\bf \hat e}_\phi$ are global unit vectors connected to the cosmological spacetime metric.
-Rotation at $t\approx 0$ is consistent with the G\"{o}del-Obukhov spacetime metric (Obukhov 2000), which allows for rotation and expansion.
+It seems reasonable to assume that at $t\approx 0$ the Universe had, at least, two degrees of freedom: translational, associated with the expansion and collapse (or infall), in the ${\bf \hat e}_r$-direction and rotational, associated with cosmic rotation, in the ${\bf \hat e}_\phi$-direction where ${\bf \hat e}_r$ and ${\bf \hat e}_\phi$ are global unit vectors of the cosmological spacetime continuum.
+Rotation at $t\approx 0$ is consistent with the G\"{o}del-Obukhov spacetime metric \cite{Obukhov2000}, which allows for rotation and expansion.

+Note, here we will assume that the only different between the FLRW cosmology and the G\"{o}del-Obukhov \cite{Obukhov2000} cosmology is the rotation (producing inertial frame dragging), meaning that the properties that apply to the mass-energy (producing the warping or curvature of spacetime) apply to both cosmologies.
+For example, the general form of the mass-energy critical density $\rho_c$ and the form of the solution of the scale factor $R(t)$ [compare Eqs.~(\ref{GE7}), (\ref{D9}), and~(\ref{CP6})] are of the same form in both cosmologies, save for the difference due to the effects of cosmic rotation.
+This appears to be a valid assumption.

-For the initial conditions of the Universe we will assume that a gravitationally unbound `hot' energetic rotating plasma existed at $t\sim 10^{-43}$~s, the Planck time, corresponding to the Planck length, $l_P \sim 1.6\times 10^{-33}$~cm, wherein beyond it is believed that quantum-gravity must be used, since both general relativity and quantum mechanics simultaneously become important on such small scales and high density.
-We assume that this rotating matter is `embedded' in an inertially expanding spacetime coordinated frame, inertia as in Newton's first law of motion.
-This inertially expanding frame, however, can be associated with an inertial force that wants to drag (or torque) the cosmic spacetime matter out of rotation, i.e., $\omega_{\rm FD}<0$, where $\omega_{\rm FD}$ is the inertial frame dragging angular velocity in the ${\bf \hat e}_\phi$-direction.
-It seems that the cosmic rotation is coupled with gravity and the inertial expansion is associated with the initial force that `ignited' the Big Bang.
+For the initial conditions of the Universe, although speculative but consistent with the G\"{o}del-Obukhov cosmology, we will assume that a gravitationally unbound ``hot'' energetic rotating and expanding dense plasma existed at $t\simeq 5.4^{-44}$~s, the Planck time, with the observable universe corresponding to the Planck length, $l_P \simeq 1.6\times 10^{-33}$~cm.
+We assume that this rotating matter is ``embedded'' in an inertially expanding spacetime coordinated frame, inertia as analogous to Newton's first law of motion.
+This inertially expanding frame, however, can be associated with an inertial force field that wants to expand the cosmic spacetime matter out of rotation, while the cosmic matter wants to drag (or torque) the inertially expanding frame into rotation.
+The inertial frame dragging angular velocity oriented along the global $z$-axis (or symmetry axis) is $\omega_{\rm FD}<0$ [Eq.~(\ref{FD})], with frame dragging in the direction of the cosmic rotation.
+It seems that the cosmic rotation is coupled with gravity and the inertial expansion is associated with the initial force that ``ignited'' the Big Bang.